FabricioBattaglia/Moment-of-Muscle/README.md

 Mitchell Wise - Setup Firestore, so users can see other users data.
 (Working).

-Will Hall - Reorganized all xml files in newer format and updated all UI elements.
+Will Hall - Organized final templates for project w/ extra xml files (Pending submission)

 Fabricio de Siqueira Battaglia -  Added firestore functionality to edit profile and Implemented job board retrieval from firestore.